Google Layoffs in Canada: August 2025 Update + Severance Rights

 - October 2016: Access, the Alphabet internet division containing Google Fiber, announced that it will lay off employees and replace its CEO as it looks for cheaper ways to deliver internet service to new cities.

-Samfiru Tumarkin LLP specializes in resolving severance matters efficiently, ensuring clients get fair compensation without stepping into a courtroom.
-Nearly all cases are settled in our clients’ favour early, but when court is necessary, we have the expertise to deliver results — often with legal fees covered by the employer.
+More than 99% of employment law matters are settled in the first few weeks or during mediation.
+However, when court is necessary, we have the expertise to deliver results — often with legal fees covered by the employer.

 In Perretta v.
 Rand A Technology Corporation, a sales professional refused to settle for less when her employer tried to tie severance to an unfair release.
 With Samfiru Tumarkin LLP on her side, she walked away with six months of severance — a bold win.